-The Audit Committee receives an audit report from Ratos's auditor, both in conjunction with the third-quarter accounts and the year-end accounts.
-Ratos's auditors also then presents an oral audit report to the Audit Committee and there is then an opportunity for Ratos's Audit Committee to ask complementary questions.
+The Audit Committee receives an audit report from Ratos's auditor, both in conjunction with the second-quarter accounts and the year-end accounts.
+Ratos's auditors then also present an oral audit report to the Audit Committee and there is then an opportunity for Ratos's Audit Committee to ask complementary questions.
 Ratos's CEO and Finance Manager attend these meetings.
 As of the 2016 Annual General Meeting, the auditors attend all Audit Committee meetings.